HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 ![vmware-pre-settings-12.png](./images/vmware-pre-settings-12.png)

-### Power On the Proxy VM
+### Power On the Sync Proxy VM

 - Select the VM name, then right click, click the **"Power"**, **"Power On"**.

 ![vmware-pre-settings-13.png](./images/vmware-pre-settings-13.png)

-Next step, you can configration the proxy IP Address.
+Next step, you can configration the Sync Proxy node IP Address.